Ideal two-week Kerala itinerary

 Why visit Kerala?

 You can visit Kerala all year ‘round as it’s lush in the monsoon season (June to September) and is an ideal tropical vacation destination for escaping from cold winters from November to March.
-The beaches of Kerala are among the best in India, and there are lots to choose from — from the quiet, secluded beaches of the north to the busy beach towns of the south that are popular with foreign tourists.
+The beaches of Kerala are among the best beaches in India, and there are lots to choose from — from the quiet, secluded beaches of the north to the busy beach towns of the south that are popular with foreign tourists.
 When you get tired of relaxing on the beach, you can do a deep dive into the unique culture of Kerala, and try the spicy cuisine, featuring rice and fish, visit some of the most beautiful temples in India, and enjoy traditional dance performances such as Kathakali and Mohiniyattam.
 And there’s much more … which I have tried to cover in the two-week Kerala itinerary.

 Kerala featured on Amateur Traveler Podcast